splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 * Prevent false alerts from test analytics.
 * Test the performance of a page with or without specific resources loading.
-* Prevent specific third party services from loading, such as random pop-ups from third party services.
+* Prevent specific third-party services from loading, such as random pop-ups from third-party services.
 * Ignore files that are known to cause performance problems.